AzmiHaider92/PainterByNumbers/README.md

 **Nevertheless, my code has the two approaches and can be switched with a simple flag *pair_triplet* ( False=contrastive ; True=Triplet).**

-# Data cleaning and preprocessing:
+# Data cleaning and preprocessing
 First, I've divided the paintings to classes based on artists.
 Then eliminated artists who had only one painting, this was done after noticing that some classes (artists) are not even artists (they had names of paintings) - it is clearly a mistake in data collection.
 After cleaning, the dataset has 1701 artists, each with at least two paintings.
 Second, the dataset artists were divided to **training** (80% - 1352 painters) and **test** (20% - 349 painters).